 This programme covers sports coaching and current issues in sport, as well as other key areas such as sociology of sport and sport psychology.
 It provides a broad study within both the development and performance domains of sport.
 Applying theory to practice is essential for all students within the course.
 Students will also complete a research project and work experience within their chosen area of sport.

-Special features: Within the scheme, there will be opportunity for learners to attain a level of professional practice.
+Within the scheme, there is opportunity for learners to attain a level of professional practice.
 There are strong links to the professional football industry and within England Volleyball.
 There is further opportunity for designing and carrying out studies for both performance and community sport.
 There is also a range of links with both primary and secondary schools for coaching opportunities.

 The programme has had input from coaches, performance analysts and other support practitioners working in a professional capacity at elite-level sport.
 This includes guest talks and visits to elite sport clubs and talks from a range of practitioners, including coaches, performance analysts and sport psychologists.
 Apply Now »

 Need more information or can’t find the course you’re looking for?
 We can book you in to speak with our dedicated Advice & Guidance team about your options at The City of Liverpool College.
 With hundreds of courses and flexible learning, we’re sure to have something to meet your needs.